 Prior to his stint at Virginia Tech, Holloway was an assistant coach at The University of the South from 2003-04.
 During that time he coached Matthew Martelli to All-America honors, while seven student-athletes won individual titles and the team established four school records.

 Holloway enjoyed an illustrious collegiate career at NC State.
 He lettered with the Pack from 1998-2001, winning back-to-back ACC titles in the 100 backstroke in 2000 and 2001, collecting all-conference honors all four years and setting an ACC record.
 A five-time All-American, he was ranked internationally in backstroke events and was an Olympic Trials qualifier for the 2000 Sydney Olympics.
 He was named to the ACC 50th Anniversary Team in 2002.

 His swim in the 100 backstroke from 2000 stood as the school record for 12 years until his coaching guided Michael Camper to break his record in 2013.
 He owns four more all-time top-10 marks in individual action.

 A two-time Academic All-American, Holloway graduated from State in 2001 with a degree in parks, recreation and tourism management, serving as the commencement speaker for the College of Natural Resources.
 He completed his master's degree in education at Virginia Tech in the summer of 2007.

-A native of Baton Rouge, La., Holloway is married to former State swimmer Mary Mittendorf, who still holds four all-time top-10 marks in the Wolfpack record book.
+A native of Baton Rouge, La., Holloway is married to former State swimmer Mary Mittendorf, who still holds three all-time top-10 marks in the Wolfpack record book.
 The Holloways have three children, daughter Blythe Marie, son Ethan Robert and daughter Brynn Elizabeth.